holepunchto/hypercore/README.md

 #### `feed.append(data, callback)`

-Append a piece of data to the feed.
-If you want to append more than once piece you can pass in an array.
+Append a block of data to the feed.
+If you want to append more than one block you can pass in an array.

 #### `feed.get(index, callback)`

-Retrieve a piece of data from the feed.
+Retrieve a block of data from the feed.

+#### `feed.seek(byteOffset, callback)`

+Find the block of data containing the byte offset.
+Calls the callback with `(err, index, offset)` where `index` is the block index and `offset` is the the relative byte offset in the block returned by `.get(index)`.

 #### `feed.finalize(callback)`